aybruhm/aybruhm/README.md

 I am also an open-source enthusiast!
 I am currently contributing to **[AutSPACEs](https://github.com/alan-turing-institute/AutSPACEs/)**.
 I have learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.

+- 👨🏽‍🌱 I’m currently Exploring DevOps;
-- 💼 are you looking for a talented Python (Web) Developer that speaks in RESTful APIs, translates UI design to Frontend codes to join your team or work as a Freelancer?
+- 💼 Are you looking for a talented Python (Web) Developer that speaks in RESTful APIs, translates UI design to Frontend codes to join your team or work as a Freelancer?
 Do reach, [email](mailto:israelvictory87@gmail.com) :)
-- 💬 ask me about anything, I am happy to help;
+- 💬 Ask me about Python Development, Automation, APIs, & Django; I am happy to help;

 <br>